Cough syrup and cavities

 - The addition of alcohol in some popular cold and cough syrups also has a drying effect on the mouth.
 Saliva helps to naturally rinse the sugars and acids away from your teeth – so with less saliva present, the sugars and acids remain in the mouth even longer, leading to greater risk for decay.

 These risks can be magnified if medication is taken before bedtime.
-The effects of taking liquid medication before bedtime aren’t much different than drinking juice or soda before bedtime – because you produce less saliva while you sleep, sugar and acids remain in contact with the teeth longer, increasing your risk for decay.
+Because you produce less saliva while you sleep, sugar and acids remain in contact with the teeth longer, increasing your risk for decay.

 What’s the remedy?